 This type of service is usually covered for individuals with extended health care benefits; however, we recommend that you follow-up with your insurance company to confirm this.

 For more information, read our group descriptions below and download the accompanying fact sheets.
-You can also contact us if you want more information or if you would like to book an appointment:
+You can also contact us if you want more information:

 Phone: 613-820-9931, ext.
 0